mountain-pass/waychaser/README.md

 - [ ] lots more 😂
 - [ ] help [
 eslint-plugin-security](https://github.com/nodesecurity/eslint-plugin-security) and get better version of `security/detect-object-injectionn` that doesn't flag `for (const index in object) { object[index] = 0; }`
+- [ ] have a look at using https://github.com/gkouziik/eslint-plugin-security-node